zyedidia/eget/man/eget.md

 :    Download a specific asset containing the given string.
 If there is an exact match with an asset, that asset is used regardless.
 Example: **`eget --asset nvim.appimage neovim/neovim`**.

+  `--rgxasset=`

+:    Download a specific asset matching the given regular expression.
+Regular expressions use the Go syntax, which is described [here](https://pkg.go.dev/regexp/syntax).

   `--sha256`

 :    Show the SHA-256 hash of the downloaded asset.
 This can be used to verify that the asset is not corrupted.